 A female condom is a lubricated pouch designed to prevent sperm from entering the vagina.
 These also help protect against STDs.

 Female condoms can be inserted into the vagina up to eight hours before intercourse.
 They’re less effective than male condoms.
-The CDC reports they have a 21 percent failure rate.
+The CDC reports they have a

 Any woman can use female condoms, but some may experience vaginal irritation or condom slippage during intercourse.